Energy, economy, and emissions: A non-linear state space approach to projections: Introduction

 Second, the E3S2 model captures non-stationarity.
 The predominant nature of non-stationarity in the observations of variables poses challenges for statistical inference.
 Conventional approaches of handling non-stationarity in the context of the economy-emissions-energy nexus mainly include various cointegration methods such as panel cointegration \shortcite<e.g.,>{hamit2012greenhouse,lu2017greenhouse,zoundi2017co2}, panel vector error correction models \shortcite<e.g.,>{pao2010co2,apergis2009co2}, and autoregressive distributed lags \shortcite<e.g.,>{yue2021role,adedoyin2021renewable}.
 The state space methods employed in this paper allow for valid inference under non-stationarity \shortcite{caines1988}.
 As a point of departure, we model the energy productivity factor, i.e., the reciprocal of energy intensity, and renewable energy consumption as a random walk with drift.
 Alternatively, a local linear trend form is employed if stochastic trends are found \cite{durbin2012time}.

 Third, the E3S2 model enables assessing parameter estimation uncertainty and incorporates both parameter and sampling uncertainty in the long-term projections and thus provides statistical confidence bands.
 A well-known class of models providing a comprehensive analysis of economy and environment is integrated assessment models (IAMs).
-IAMs adopt calibration to obtain parameter values and take averages of runs of deterministic models in the simulations to assess uncertainty \shortcite{crost2013optimal,nordhaus2018evolution}.
-However, if the input parameters of the simulation are misspecified, then the simulation results are not reliable.
-For example, standard errors on parameter estimates are not available in SSP scenarios that employ IAMs to perform projections.
+IAMs adopt calibration to obtain parameter values and take averages of Monte Carlo runs of deterministic models with different parameter values drawn from a distribution to assess uncertainty \shortcite{crost2013optimal,nordhaus2018evolution}.
+However, as demonstrated by \shortciteA{crost2013optimal}, this approach can produce errors in both the magnitude and direction of the uncertainty.
 In contrast, state space techniques obtain estimates of the unknown parameters from data using maximum likelihood estimation and allow for standard statistical inference.

 The remainder of the paper is structured as follows: Section \ref{model} introduces the three modules of the E3S2 model.
-Section \ref{simulation} describes the estimation of the E3S2 model using the extended Kalman filter and presents the results from Monte Carlo simulation as a verification of the model.
+Section \ref{simulation} describes the estimation of the E3S2 model using the extended Kalman filter and presents the results from a Monte Carlo simulation study as a verification of the estimation procedure.
 Section \ref{Data model selection} describes the data employed in this paper and introduces a data-driven model selection procedure.
 Section \ref{empirical} presents the results of the estimation of the E3S2 model to both regional and global data.
 Section \ref{scenario} presents long-term projections of CO$_2$ emissions, GDP, and the energy productivity factor conditional on the fuel mix pathways from the SSP 1.9 W$\mathrm{m^{-2}}$ scenario and the IEA Net Zero by 2050 roadmap.
 Section \ref{Conclusion} concludes and discusses future research directions.